edbiomedai/.github/profile/README.md

  We are a group of cross-disiplinary researchers, and have members with backgrounds in Mathematics, Physics, Statistics, Molecular Biology and Bioinformatics.

- Using rigourous mathematical, statistical, and machine-learning frameworks, such as Targeted Learning, we work on
+ Using rigourous mathematical, statistical, and machine-learning frameworks, such as Targeted Learning (in collaboration with Mark van der Laan), we work on

- 1. Identifying causal molecular markers of disease in the UK biobank (e.g. genotype, expression, ...) (in collaboration with Chris Ponting)
+ 1. Identifying causal molecular markers of disease in the UK biobank (e.g. genotype, expression, ...) (in collaboration with [Chris Ponting](https://www.ed.ac.uk/mrc-human-genetics-unit/research/ponting-group))
  2. Identifying novel treatments using high-content, high-throughput screenings (in collaboration with Neil Carragher)
  3. Pinpointing drivers of liver cancer (in collaboration with Luke Boulter)

-We belive in an open, collaborative approach to Science.
+We believe in an open, collaborative approach to Science.
 If you would like to know more about our research, please visit [https://edbiomed.ai/](https://edbiomed.ai/)